 Do not stop the flow of medication except under direct orders from Medical Control.
 There are some drugs such as Flolan that could kill the patient if stopped.
 If the patient is experiencing an allergic reaction, call Medical Control.

 For a diabetic patient with an insulin pump who is hypoglycemic, treat the hypoglycemia.
+Do not disconnect or turn off pump.

 CARDIOVASCULAR EMERGENCIES BASIC LIFE SUPPORT